What is the best way to get lean muscle for women?

 Weight training to gain muscle is a very different type of exercise to cardio workouts and achieves different aims.
 If you are focusing on building lean muscle tone then you need to minimize the amount of cardio workouts you do.

 The long distance running or cycling workouts are particularly the worst as they encourage muscle wastage.
-Rather than eliminate all cardio workouts, you will help build muscle tone by including very short bursts of high intensity runs or cycle workouts.
-However, this is the absolute maximum cardio that you should do, as it will not help with building muscle.
+Rather than eliminate all cardio workouts, you will help build muscle tone by including very short bursts of high intensity interval training runs or cycle workouts.
+However, this is the absolute maximum cardio that you should do, as it will not help with building muscle for woman.

 Rip Toned offers some great strength training gear perfect for women...
 Click here to browse!